All Products

 No

-If this parameter is left empty, the partition key definition will be inherited from the source table's schema.
-To specify partition key columns, enter them as a comma-separated list.
+If this parameter is left empty, the partition key definition is inherited from the source table's schema.
+To specify partition key columns, enter them as a comma (,)-separated list.

 Important

-When defining custom partition key columns, ensure that all ingested data adheres to the primary key constraints.
-This can prevent data disorder issues during cross-partition writes.
+When customizing partition key columns, ensure that incoming data from the ancestor conforms to primary key constraints to avoid data disorder issues during cross-partition writes.

 table-options